danmbrown/city-of-whispers/Playbooks/Clamor.md

 - Remote
 - Ill-Equipped

-When you conduct an experiment or do research or build something in your laboratory, add a fact about your work and roll +Aspects.
+When you conduct an experiment or do research or build something in your laboratory, add a fact about your work and roll +Aspects (lower is better).
 On a hit, the fact is, in fact, not true.
 On 10+, pick a consequence.

 **Consequences**
 - The work has a temporary effect on you